beam-cloud/blobcache-v2/DESIGN.md

+## blobcache metadata storage
-blobcache consists of a series of in-memory caches that store content addressed binary blobs

-the metadata server encodes the location and some other information specific objects metadata structure:
+Blobcache consists of a series of in-memory caches that store content addressed binary blobs across nodes.
+The metadata server encodes the location and some other information specific objects.

+---
+### redis key structure

 blobcache:entry:<HASH> -->
     {